Musso & Frank Grill: The film industry

+Building

+In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with the Musso & Frank building listed as a contributing property in the district.
+Aspects of the building cited in the register include its glass brick windows, flagstone wall, recessed entrance, neon sign, and intact interior.

 In popular culture

-Because of its status as an iconic Los Angeles restaurant, Musso and Frank has been featured in multiple films and television series including Ed Wood (1994), Ocean's Eleven (2001), Greenberg (2010), the Coen brothers' The Man Who Wasn't There (2001), Mad Men (2007-2015), The Kominsky Method (2018–present), Quentin Tarantino's Once Upon a Time in Hollywood (2019), the Amazon Prime Series Bosch (2020), Blonde (2022), and the FX series Better Things.
+Because of its status as an iconic Los Angeles restaurant, Musso and Frank has been featured in multiple films and television series including Ed Wood (1994), Ocean's Eleven (2001), Greenberg (2010), the Coen brothers' The Man Who Wasn't There (2001), Family Guy (1999–present), Mad Men (2007-2015), The Kominsky Method (2018–2021), Quentin Tarantino's Once Upon a Time in Hollywood (2019), the Amazon Prime Series Bosch (2020), Blonde (2022), and the FX series Better Things.

-The restaurant is also mentioned in the novels The Day of the Locust (1939), What Makes Sammy Run?
+The restaurant is also mentioned in the novels The Day of the Locust (1939), Paul Cain's Fast One (1933), What Makes Sammy Run?
 (1941), The Seven Husbands of Evelyn Hugo (2017), and The Law of Innocence by Michael Connelly.

-The restaurant is featured in Visiting... with Huell Howser Episode 307.
+The restaurant is featured in Visiting...with Huell Howser Episode 307.

-In 2019, Musso & Frank became the first restaurant to be given a star on the Hollywood Walk of Fame.

 Musso & Frank is listed as one of the "1,000 Places to See Before You Die" in the travel book of the same name by Patricia Schultz.

+In 2025, Musso & Frank's was mentioned in the Taylor Swift song "Elizabeth Taylor."